An in-depth report on the causes, diagnosis, treatment, and prevention of insomnia.

 In 2014, the FDA approved a new type of sleep drug called suvorexant (Belsomra).
 Suvorexant is an orexin receptor antagonist.
 Orexins are chemicals produced in the hypothalamus part of the brain.
 These chemicals are involved in regulating the sleep-wake cycle and keeping people awake.
 Suvorexant targets and blocks the action of orexin to promote sleep.
 The FDA approved four different dose strengths for suvorexant and advises people to use the lowest effective dose.

 Insomnia comes from the Latin words for "no sleep."
 Insomnia is characterized by:

 Insomnia may be primary or secondary:

-Primary insomniameans that the inability to sleep is not caused by other health problem.
+Primary insomniameans that the inability to sleep is not caused by other health problems.

 Secondary insomniais due to other health conditions that interfere with sleep.
 It is also called "comorbid insomnia."